Samuel-Turner/Bees/Bees/ReadMe.txt

 Class';
 Bee- Properties{ float Health, boolean IsDead, float HealthLimit}
 Health is the current health of the bee and will be initialised at 100.
-IsDeadd is initialised as false.
+IsDead is initialised as false.
 I decided to add a health limit property to the class, so a quick comparison could be made against the health.

 Methods{damage(int damageDealt), checkDead}